Azure-Samples/Custom-vision-service-iot-edge-raspberry-pi/README.md

+---
+services: iot-edge, custom-vision-service, iot-hub
+platforms: python
+author: ebertrams
+---

-# Custom Vision + Azure IoT Edge on a Raspberry Pi 3 demo
+# Custom Vision + Azure IoT Edge on a Raspberry Pi 3

 This is a sample showing how to deploy a Custom Vision model to a Raspberry Pi 3 device running Azure IoT Edge.
 This solution is made of 3 modules: